airbnb/lottie/docs/android/dynamic.md

 LottieValues are classes that take a value and apply it to content.
 You never need to implement one yourself and just need to use the static factory methods that ship with Lottie.
 Each LottieValue subclass is typed and can update properties of that type.
 The type for each updateable property can be seen above.
 For example, if you want to update a rotation to 45 degrees, use `FloatValue.forRotation(45)`.

+LottieValues themselves are mutable in case you have to frequently update it.
+However, when you do update it, you must call `setValue` on your `LottieDrawable` or `LottieAnimationView`.

 ## KeyPath

 KeyPaths are how you specify what content(s) a value will be applied to.
 These KeyPaths map directly to the layer hierarchy in After Effects.